 The most profitable aspect of writing has little to do with money.
-When I began my writing journey, I believed I might make enough profit to buy…to repair…to solve… To fill in some blank in my life.
-Yet, during the ten years I’ve been writing and publishing novels, non-fiction inspirational reflections, poems, and short stories, I’ve discovered the real blanks that writing filled.
+When I began my writing journey, I believed I might make enough profit to buy…repair…solve… To fill in some blank in my life.
+Yet, during the ten years, I’ve been writing and publishing novels, non-fiction inspirational reflections, poems, and short stories, I’ve discovered the real blanks that writing filled.
 Very little cash involved.

 The first blank would have to be Humility.
 Gosh, but it was a shock to discover that my initial efforts weren’t as good as I thought.
 That my skills weren’t up to par.
 That while some readers forgave my bumbling efforts and wrote nice reviews, others tossed hand grenade truths that nearly shattered my calm disposition.
 I had to accept a whole new level of humility or throw away my pen.

 Learning New Skills hustled for the second position, ramming against every wish list I ever made.
 I just wanted to WRITE.
 Not being a total fool, I planned to leave editing, proofreading, design, and publishing to the experts.

 Well, that sounded good in theory.

 Unfortunately, the logic of my newfound humility meant that I didn’t have the cash flow to ensure my deepest desires.
 In order to get out of the humility hole, I had to learn a lot about editing—which is a far cry from proofreading, let me tell you.
 Apparently, it matters if my reader gets so bewildered in the storyline that they don’t know what year it is or what planet they’re on.
 And that irritating English Grammar thing.
 I’ve had to tackle spelling like the monster it is and get a good hold.
 And figure out what’s going on with “ing” words.